Program

 09:30Bus to Tallinn

 12:00Bus stops at the airport for luggage storage, then continues on to Tallinn Old Town (NB!
-The bus does not return to Tartu!)
+The bus returns to Tartu after the tour, please ask the organizers for more details)

 13.00-15.00Tallinn Old Town tour (start from Falgi street near Toompea)